 Demand Generation builds upon our multi-award winning study, Profit Ability: the business case for advertising, demonstrating how marketers can maximise short-term return without sacrificing sustained growth.

 Whilst Profit Ability provided the hard data to support a more evidence-based approach to marketing effectiveness, our latest work - in conjunction with Mediacom, Wavemaker and Gain Theory – reveals the most effective, and practical, routes to profitable planning.
 What media decisions need to be made?
 What is the impact of these decisions on measurement?
 What are the trade-offs that marketers must make between speed of return, base-sales growth and risk?

 Crucially, this study has isolated the key variables that impact advertising effectiveness.
-In turn, the data has been used to power The Demand Generator.
+In turn, the data has been used to power The Media Mix Navigator.
 This optimiser tool enables marketers to determine the optimal media mix specific to their business and its objectives.
 It’s been specifically developed to help advertisers without their own econometric analyses to maximise their media-driven returns.

 The research draws on an econometric analysis of over £1.4 billion of media investment from 50 brands across 11 media from the last 3 years.
 It is one of the biggest studies of its kind to date.

 Some forms of advertising are riskier than others